andymayer/formtastic-bootstrap/README.md

 # Formtastic Bootstrap

-Forked from mjbellantoni/formtastic-bootstrap to support Rails 6 and Ruby 3.
+Forked from mjbellantoni/formtastic-bootstrap to support Formtastic 4 with Rails 6 and Ruby 3.

 ## Getting Started